apache/nuttx/Documentation/platforms/arm/rp23xx/index.rst

 GPIO 0 and 1 pins must be connected to the device such as USB-serial converter.

-The `usbnsh` configuration provides the console access by USB CDC/ACM serial devcice.
+The `usbnsh` configuration provides the console access by USB CDC/ACM serial device.
 The console is available by using a terminal software on the USB host.

 Supported Boards
 ================